Best Soft Mattress

 When you’re comparing the materials and firmnesses of mattresses, don’t forget to check out their attached policies.
 Sleep trials and return policies give you a chance to try out a mattress at home, which is particularly helpful if you’re buying a bed in a box mattress without seeing it in person.
 Warranties can be a clue if a mattress is well-constructed or not—a company confident in its mattress may offer a longer warranty or more in-depth coverage.

 Do you see a mattress you think you might like but aren’t 100 percent sure it’s for you?
 That’s when a sleep trial comes in handy.
 A sleep trial gives you a few months to try out a mattress at home.
 Normally, you have 90 to 120 days from the day your mattress was delivered.

 Online retailers popularized the idea of the sleep trial, but it’s common for store-only mattresses to include one as well.
-If you’re not satisfied with your new mattress, the company will usually arrange a pickup and either issue you a full refund or exchange it for another mattress.
-Some companies restart your sleep trial if you exchange it, while others only offer you the remainder of your first mattress’s trial.
+If you’re not satisfied with your new mattress, the company will either issue you a full refund.

 Many companies will ask that you give yourself 30 days before you decide that the mattress isn’t right for you.
 Some sleepers need a full month to train themselves out of poor sleeping postures and ultimately adjust to a new mattress.